slyon/ubuntu-mir-original/wiki.md

   * Does Ubuntu carry a delta?
    * If it's a library, does it either have a symbols file or use an empty argument to dh_makeshlibs -V?  (pass such a patch on to Debian, but don't block on it).
 Note that for C++, see [[DailyRelease/FAQ]] for a method to demangle C++ symbols files.
    * Does it have a watch file?
+(If relevant, e.g. non-native)
    * Is its update history slow or sporadic?
    * Is the current release packaged?
    * Will entering main make it harder for the people currently keeping it up to date?  (i.e. are they only MOTUs?)
    * Lintian warnings
    * Is debian/rules a mess?
 Ideally it uses dh7 and overrides to make it as tiny as possible.
    * Does debian/control use `Built-Using`.
-This may may indicate static linking which should be discouraged (excepting golang, see below)
+This may indicate static linking which should be discouraged (excepting golang, see below)
    * If it's a statically compiled golang package:
     * Does the package use dh-golang (if not, suggest dh-make-golang to create the package)?
     * Does debian/control use `Built-Using: ${misc:Built-Using}` for each non'-dev' binary package (importantly, golang-*-dev packages only ship source files so don't need Built-Using)?